 c,d.
-As discussed above, the proposed project consists of the annexation and Pre-Zoning of both project sites, and a General Plan Amendment for the Pottery World site, and does not include any site-specific development plans, designs, or proposals at this time.
+As discussed above, the proposed project consists of the annexation, a General Plan Amendment, and Pre-Zoning of the project site, and a General Plan Amendment, and does not include any site-specific development plans, designs, or proposals at this time.
 Therefore, implementation of the proposed project would not directly result in increased traffic hazards or inadequate emergency access.

-With regard to future development of the Pottery World and Avoca Orchards sites with light industrial and residential uses, respectively, in accordance with all appropriate provisions within the City of Wheatland General Plan and Municipal Code, intersections and street sections in the project vicinity, as well as within the project sites, would be reviewed by the City of Wheatland and the fire department to ensure the streets are designed to provide adequate emergency access and comply with City standards.
-In addition, any drive aisles proposed within future on-site parking areas would be required be sufficiently sized to accommodate emergency vehicle access throughout the sites.
+With regard to future development of the project site with light commercial uses, in accordance with all appropriate provisions within the City of Wheatland General Plan and Municipal Code, intersections and street sections in the project vicinity, would be reviewed by the City of Wheatland and the fire department to ensure the streets are designed to provide adequate emergency access and comply with City standards.
+In addition, any drive aisles proposed within future on-site parking areas would be required to be sufficiently sized to accommodate emergency vehicle access throughout the site.